 While a range of treatments is currently available, no single treatment works for everyone.
 Current treatment options include biologics, which suppress inflammation in a systemic, non-specific way, can be successful at managing flare-ups.

-However, some of the disadvantages current options have are potential significant side effects that may be problematic for long-term use, high price tag (often more than $20,000 per year), and administration by injection at a physician's office.
+However, some of the disadvantages current options have are potential significant side effects that may be problematic for long-term use, high price tag and administration by injection at a physician's office.

 Broad oral systemic immunosuppressants are often prescribed, however they may cause significant toxicities and offer limited efficacy in psoriasis.
 Topical treatment such as creams, ointments or phototherapy may provide symptomatic treatment but not long-term control of the disease or prevention of deterioration.